rafalmaciasz/Algorithms-and-Data-Structure/README.md

 # Algorithms-and-Data-Structure

-Repo with tasks done at Algorithms and Data Structure classes.
+Repo with tasks made at Algorithms and Data Structure classes.